Help us make DevTools Tips better! Fill out this survey to tell us more about your DevTools habits and frustrations.

 Edit clip-path and shape-outside CSS properties by dragging points in the page

-The clip-path property is a great way to change the final shape of an element and give it the shape...
+The clip-path property is a great way to change the final shape of an element and give it the shape that you want.
+You can use this property to make an element be a circle, an ellipse, a polygon or an...
 Read moreCategories:Supported by:

 -